Iteranya/anita-cms/PLEASE_README.md

 With Anita, you just do this:
 - Open the Dashboard: Go to the "Collections" tab.
-- Create a Form: Name it cafe-menu.
+- Create a Collection: Name it cafe-menu.
 - Add Fields: Add a "Text Field" for the Dish Name and a "Number Field" for the Price.
 - Check the boxes for access permissions
 - Done.